spacecolonyone/MarsCityState/README.md

 ## Natural resources and population growth on Earth

-The world has experienced exponential economic growth in the last decades with advances in technology and high standard of living.
+The world has been experiencing exponential economic growth in the last decades with advances in technology and high standard of living.
 Despite the many threats to the economy (like financial crises, climate changes, depleting natural resources, social inequalities, etc.) businesses and consumers are used to this growth and are expecting it to continue.
-The economic growth, as measured by world GDP per capita, is projected to continue to grow but many analyses on the future of economy describe the increased effort required to maintain this growth, partially due to the effects of over-population.
+The economic growth, as measured by world GDP per capita, is projected to continue to grow but many analyses on the future of economy describe the increased effort required to maintain it, partially due to the effects of over-population.
 The increasing population on Earth and its increasingly demanding way of living will burden the access to the limited sources of energy, water and food.

-Cost of living will increase in the following decades and will contribute to the slowdown of the growth rate of world population.
-Projections show that by year 2100 the growth rate of human population will get back to that of year 1900.
+Cost of living will increase in the following decades and will contribute to the slowdown of world population's growth rate.
+Projections show that by year 2100 the growth rate of human population will get back to its levels around year 1900.

 ![absolute-increase-global-population](https://user-images.githubusercontent.com/637315/82130786-420afa80-97d7-11ea-9bf4-cb0c67c5521a.png)
 (Source: https://ourworldindata.org/world-population-growth)